-QuickBooks displays an amount in the Beginning Balance section of the screen, as shown in Figure 14-1.
+QuickBooks displays an amount in the Beginning Balance section of the screen (refer to Figure 14-1).

-If the opening balance isn't correct, see the sidebar, "Why isn't my opening balance the same as the one in QuickBooks?" later in this chapter.
+If the opening balance isn't correct, see the sidebar "Why isn't my opening balance the same as the one in QuickBooks?" later in this chapter.

-5. Enter the ending balance from your bank statement into the Ending Balance text box.
+5. Enter the ending balance from your bank statement in the Ending Balance text box.